- Severe Weather

 Wind waves are short waves generated by local winds.
-Just how big the waves are depends on the strength of the winds, how long it blows, and how far it blows over the sea (the “fetch”).
+Just how big the waves are depends on the strength of the winds, how long they blow, and how far they blow over the sea (the “fetch”).
 The waves can rise to heights of over 15 metres in the vicinity of tropical cyclones in the open sea.

 Wind wave (left) and Swell wave (right).
 Wind waves are surface winds resulting from winds blowing over the ocean’s surface.
 Swell waves are a series of wind–generated waves not by local winds at that time but by winds from distant weather systems blown for a duration of time and distance over the ocean (Image credit: www.earthsci.org/index.html)